Bridget Carleton

-Bridget Carleton (born May 22, 1997) is a Canadian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
-She played college basketball for the Iowa State Cyclones and competed internationally with the Canada national team.
+Bridget Elizabeth Carleton (born May 22, 1997) is a Canadian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and USK Praha of the Czech Women's Basketball League.
+She played college basketball for the Iowa State Cyclones.
+She competes internationally with the Canada national team.

-She participated at the 2018 FIBA Women's Basketball World Cup.
+College career

 On March 14, 2019, Carleton was named second-team All-American by ESPN.

 In her career playing at Iowa State University, she finished 2nd in the Cyclones' records for career scoring with 2,142 points.
 She ranks third in three areas: field goals with 713, steals with 211, and blocked shots with 124.